Alberto Cutié: Reception into the Episcopal Church and marriage

 Cutié was received into the Episcopal Church on May 28, 2009, by the Right Reverend Leo Frade, the Cuban-born bishop of the Episcopal Diocese of Southeast Florida and became the administrator and pastoral minister of the Episcopal Church of the Resurrection in Biscayne Park, Miami, Florida, where he was licensed as a pastoral assistant.
 He was received as an Episcopal priest and instituted as priest-in-charge of the parish on May 29, 2010.
+Cutié is now rector of St. Benedict's Parish in Plantation, Florida.

+Personal life

 On June 26, 2009, Cutié and Ruhama Buni Canellis married in a church ceremony at St. Bernard de Clairvaux Church in North Miami Beach.
 Bishop Frade officiated, assisted by the Right Reverend Onell Soto (retired Episcopal Bishop of Venezuela) and several other Episcopal clergy.
 He and his wife have two children.

-Cutié is rector of St. Benedict's Parish in Plantation, Florida.